-Congress mulls AI regulation as White House pushes companies on best practices
+Congress Mulls AI Regulation as White House Pushes Companies on best practices

 “The president and the vice president have been clear that part of managing the risk of AI really has to be how these companies who are driving the technology and driving these products out into the world,” Prabhakar said.
 “They have to step up to their responsibilities.”

-Olga Akselrod, senior staff attorney with the American Civil Liberties Union’ Racial Justice Program, said the White House and Congress must take more drastic steps to ensure AI does not deepen inequities in housing, employment or within the criminal justice system.
+Olga Akselrod, senior staff attorney with the American Civil Liberties Union’s Racial Justice Program, said the White House and Congress must take more drastic steps to ensure AI does not deepen inequities in housing, employment, or within the criminal justice system.

 “We cannot rely on voluntary measures by private industry,” she said.
 “There absolutely needs to be more urgency … when it comes to the dangers posed to civil rights and civil liberties from AI technologies.
 Civil rights groups have been sounding the alarm for years.”